horacephair/horacephair.github.io/README.md

 ##Other Locations?
 * House Longlawn in the northern kingdom has two couches and plentiful floor (misuba, m.robins)

+#What to Bring
+* Bring your goldang toothbrush.
+You think teeth grow on trees?
+We're grownups now.
+* Weather clothes.
+Seriously, this year we can't predict.
+Might be gorgeous.
+Might be normal (damp).
+Might pour.
+Your shoes will probably get wet.
+* Bring a book you have recently read, meant to read, want others to read, whatever.
+There will be kinda like a literary naked lady party type of book exchange, the Ballinger Book Swap.
+* Bring a thing to read at Saturday's reading.
+The theme is impressions.
+Could be an impression of someone's writing style, someone's reading style, your thumb.
+Bring it.
+Talk to Xen and laurel if you have kesteonays.
+* Bring a spoon or fork.
+Sometimes we run short.
+* Bring your blanky, because there is none other like it.
+* A camera or other d-vice for capturing things to put <a href="http://www.flickr.com/groups/542035@N21/">here</a>.

 # <a name="will_happen"></a><span title="something witty">Phairs of the Past</span>